smalldjangoking/test_assessment_DataOx_Autoria_scrapper/README.md

 * **Data Persistence**
   * Collected data is stored in a **PostgreSQL** database.
   * Database backup files (`.sql`) are automatically generated and saved to the `./dumps` directory.
+  * During Docker process, two dump files are created: one inside the Docker Compose environment and another in the project’s local `dumps` folder.

 ---